Tuplanolla/dez/notes.md

   what happens if we go looking for many-sorted partial algebra?
 * Perhaps call the maps involved in an equivalence section and retraction.
 * Monoidal categories now.
+* Have a look at Clifford Algebras and Dirac Operators in Harmonic Analysis by Gilbert and Murray.

 Some rules.